yuvarani03/react-covid2020/README.md

 ## Learning Goals

-In this exercise, the goal is to learn routing and forms in react:
+In this exercise, the goal is to learn api's in react:

 - Axios,
 - REST API,
-- GET, POST, PUT & DELETE

 ## Getting started